simonbingham/xindi/README.md

 * [jQuery (and jQuery UI)] (http://jquery.com/)
 * [CKeditor] (http://ckeditor.com/)

+## License

+Xindi is licensed under the [MIT License (MIT)] (http://www.opensource.org/licenses/mit-license.php).

+The frameworks listed above have their own licenses which you should review before using Xindi.

 ## Contributing

 Xindi is authored by [Simon Bingham] (https://twitter.com/#!/simonbingham), but anyone and everyone is welcome to contribute.